Starting Your Own Web Design Business

 Entrepreneurship is a basic component of the American Dream: the small business owner who thrives despite all odds.
 And in the field of Web design, the odds are numerous.
 But going solo can be financially rewarding as well as internally satisfying.

-According to the U.S. Bureau of Labor Statistics' current Occupational Outlook Handbook, the median national annual salary for graphic designers is $47,640.
+According to the U.S. Bureau of Labor Statistics' current Occupational Outlook Handbook, the median national annual salary for digital designers is $79,890.
 As a freelance web designer, you have the potential to earn more than those working for design firms or companies.
 However, actual salaries vary based on specialization within the field, location, years of experience and a variety of other factors.

 Seven Tips for Web Design Business Success